gael-millot/genetic_linkage/README.md

 	In settings/General/Visibility, project features, permissions, check that every item is "on" with "Everyone With Access" and then save the changes.

-### From local using the committed version on a private gitlab repository
+### From local using the committed version of a private gitlab repository

 1) Create the scm file: